My Quiet Kitchen

 See the post above for more ideas about the variety of vegetables you can quick pickle and flavor variations.

-Quick pickles will keep in the refrigerator for 3 to 4 weeks, possibly longer if unopened.
+Store - Quick pickled vegetables will keep in the refrigerator for 3 to 4 weeks, possibly longer if unopened.
 Keep in mind that quick pickles are just that, quick!
 These are not canned for long-term storage and should be kept refrigerated.

 Estimated Nutrition (per serving)